 Metallica would eventually get their own video game with a tie-in with Guitar Hero.
 Guitar Hero: Metallica (2009) featured 29 songs by the heavy metal band and a further 21 by the band’s favorite artists.
 It was the second tie-in for the Guitar Hero franchise after Aerosmith.
 Lead singer of Metallica, James Hetfield told Rolling Stone that games such as Guitar Hero are “a great gateway drug to real music” for young players.
 He also talked about his character’s appearance stating that he wished his “guns were bigger”.

-It is not just video games that have tried to harness the power of heavy metal.
+It is not just video games that have tried to harness the power of heavy metal, but casino games as well.
 In an interview with game designer Rob Anderson, he spoke of creating a slot machine game with Alice Cooper.
 He stated that Alice Cooper’s iconic song “Schools Out” and Cooper’s popularity will help the game garner a worldwide audience.

-While we will never get to play Damaged Inc, Metallica are due to release a new album titled Hardwired…to Self Destruct on November 18th via the band’s own Blackened Recordings.
+However, just because we can’t play Damaged Inc doesn’t mean it’s the end of the world.
+Metallica is due to release a new album titled Hardwired…to Self Destruct on November 18th via the band’s own Blackened Recordings.
 According to music site Loud Wire , the heavy metal group are in the process of planning their 2017 tour.